-This command stops the running MySQL NDB Cluster process with the process ID process\id in the cluster named cluster\name.
-The status of the process as shown by show status --process must be running.
+This command stops the MySQL NDB Cluster processes specified by nodespec in the cluster named cluster_name.
+The status of the processes to be stopped, as shown by show status --process, must be running.

 Suppose that the process ID of a data node in the cluster named mycluster is 3.
 Then this data node can be stopped as shown here: